 While not exactly storing, I'm referring to small adjustments you can make to change your starter's daily feedings.
 If you do feed daily (either once, twice, or even more) then you’re likely already in an effective maintenance routine.
 But what if you’re going to be gone for the night and won’t come back in the morning?
 Or you just want to skip a feeding?
 Let's take a look at how I'd modify my personal starter to accommodate that change.

-I usually keep my starter somewhere warm, and always in a proof box in the winter (see more on the importance of temperature when baking), with a feeding early in the morning and one 12 hours later.
-If I expect to miss a feeding, I mix my starter to a slightly stiffer consistency with smaller mature starter carryover (inoculation).
+I usually keep my starter somewhere warm, and always in a proof box in the winter (see more on the importance of temperature when baking), with a refreshment early in the morning and one 12 hours later.
+If I expect to miss a refreshment, I mix my starter to a slightly stiffer consistency with smaller ripe starter carryover (inoculation).
 For example, if my normal starter feed is:

 I would modify to: